xizhao/spiffy/README.md

 # Transactions #

 Transactions are why we wrote this library.
 They are critical to making tests effective and to making long winded processes atomic.
-All major functions have `...InTransaction` variants of the function that take a transaction as a parameter.
+All major functions have `...InTx` variants of the function that take a transaction as a parameter.

 If, in a test, you need to use a transaction in a context that may not be aware of the transaction, or for which you can't pass the transaction as a parameter (such as in a controller test), you can use the following pattern: